galadrimteam/adomin-frontend/docs/routing.md

 ]);
 ```

-That's it, you can see that it is creating dynamic paths, those paths will be determined with your backend adomin config.
+You can see that it is creating dynamic paths, those paths will be determined with your backend adomin config.
 To be clear the following paths are created:

 ```bash